babarot/vim-shellutils/README.md

 ## Overview

-`vim-shellutils` is a simple, UNIX Shell-like commands (e.g. `/bin/ls`) tool for run in a non-Unix environment (Windows ;-), written in Vim script only.
+`vim-shellutils` is a simple, UNIX Shell commands (e.g. `/bin/ls`) emulator that works even in a non-Unix environment (Windows ;-), written in Vim script.

 ***DEMO***